fedoco/apple-slicer/README.md

 ### In reality, though, ...
 ...you have to remit taxes for your App Store sales of course.
 For that reason, tax authorities require some sort of receipt for your income from App Store sales.
-But will they accept the iTunes Connect Financial Reports?
+But will they accept the App Store Connect (formerly iTunes Connect) Financial Reports?
 Or your bank statements?

 Most probably they won't.
 This is why you need to generate receipts by invoicing Apple using the *Reverse Charge* procedure.
 Well, in bureaucratic Germany, at least.